bakame-php/http-structured-fields/README.md

 header('foo: '. $field);
 ````

+> [!TIP]
+> This is the mechanism used by the `DataType::serialize` method.
+Once the Structured
+> field has been created, the method calls its `toHttpValue` method.

 All five (5) structured data type as defined in the RFC are provided inside the
 `Bakame\Http\StructuredFields` namespace.
 They all implement the
 `StructuredField` interface and expose a `fromHttpValue` named constructor: